-Tubal Reversal: At CNY Fertility, tubal reversals which are done at the Syracuse, NY location, are $7,900 and include an IVF cycle if you are unable to achieve a pregnancy within 18 months of reversal surgery.
+Tubal Reversal: At CNY Fertility, tubal reversals which are done at the Syracuse, NY location, are $4,995 and include a discounted IVF cycle ($2,995)

 IVF: The national average price for basic IVF is $12,000, but this number reflects only the portion billed by the fertility clinic itself.
 It excludes critical things like IVF medications or ICSI.
 Once you include the costs of these necessary “add on” services, $20-25,000 is a more accurate figure for comparison, although total costs can go even higher based on your unique situation or if a couple requires multiple rounds of IVF to conceive.

-At CNY, the base cost of IVF is $3,900.
+At CNY, the base cost of IVF is $3,995 (without the tubal ligation reversal discount).
 With medications, monitoring, and other services, the total cost of IVF looks more like $7-12,000.
 CNY also has payment plans with no credit requirements available for everyone.

 Who is an Ideal Candidate for Tubal Reversal?